Keyword Research: How to perform in depth keyword research in 2025

 2. Brainstorm seed keywords

-- Explore other sources: Look beyond traditional keyword research tools and explore platforms like Reddit, forums, and Amazon to understand how your target audience uses language and searches for information.
+- Explore other sources: Look beyond traditional keyword research tools and explore platforms like Reddit, Forums, and Amazon to understand how your target audience uses language and searches for information.

 3. Expand your keyword list

-- Keyword research tools: Use tools like Google Keyword Planner, Semrush, or Ahrefs to generate more keyword ideas based on your seed keywords.
+- Keyword research tools: Use tools like Google Keyword Planner, SEMRush, or Ahrefs to generate more keyword ideas based on your seed keywords.
 These tools offer features like keyword suggestions, related searches, and question keywords to expand your list.

 - Search engine suggestions: Pay attention to Google's autocomplete suggestions and "People also ask" boxes for additional keyword ideas.